Choosing and using veterinary medicines

 Veterinarians should read our ACVM guidance for veterinarians

 Only those veterinary medicines that are not restricted (often referred to as "over the counter") are available for the general public.
 When choosing an over-the-counter veterinary medicine, look for one with a label recommendation that fits the situation for your animal.
 If you cannot find one, talk to your veterinarian or another suitable professional.

 Before using a vet medicine in a food-producing animal, check:

 - witholding period for veterinary medicines – minimum time between treatment and use as food

 Registered veterinary medicines all have conditions placed on their registration to manage risks.
-To see these conditions, check the ACVM product register.
+To find the conditions for a particular product, check the ACVM product register.

 - Classification of veterinary medicines [PDF, 75 KB]

-- Classification of veterinary medicines in regard to sale, purchase, and use [PDF, 81 KB]
+- Classification of veterinary medicines for sale, purchase, and use [PDF, 81 KB]